syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/row/detail-template.md

 > * You can expand all the rows by using **expandAll** method.
 > * If you want to expand all the rows at initial Grid rendering, then use **expandAll** method in [`dataBound`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_DataBound) event of the Grid.

+## Limitations for detail template

+Detail template is not supported with the following features:

+* Frozen rows and columns
+* Immutable mode
+* Infinite scrolling
+* Virtual scrolling
+* Pdf export
+* Excel export